Get support from A&P

 Additional requirements: Opening of a Centro de Trabajo and Registration of a Libro de Subcontratación

-Apart from being registered in the REA, foreign companies providing services in the construction industry in Spain must report the opening of a new workplace (a Centro de Trabajo) to the competent labour authority prior to the start of work.
+Foreign companies providing construction services in Spain must register in the REA and report the opening of a new workplace (Centro de Trabajo) to the competent labour authority prior to the start of work.
 This obligation falls solely on employers who are contractors.
-The notification of the opening of a workplace shall be displayed on the site in a visible place and kept permanently up to date.
+The notification must be visibly displayed on-site and kept up to date.

-In order to request the opening of a new workplace, companies shall submit, among other things, the following information and documentation:
+To request the opening of a new workplace, companies must provide the following information and documentation:

 • Número de Inscripción en el Registro de Empresas Acreditadas en el sector de la construcción;